 Canning Crushed Tomatoes with Water Bath Tutorial

-If you’ve never tried to can tomatoes at home or you’ve tried and failed, then this is the video for you.
-I take you through the process of making crushed tomatoes and then walk you through – step-by-step – how to water bath can them so that they can be shelf stable for storing in your pantry.
+If you’ve never tried to can tomatoes at home or you’ve tried and failed, this video is for you.
+I take you through the process of making crushed tomatoes and then walk you through step-by-step how to water bath can them so that they can be shelf-stable for storing in your pantry.

 - 8-9 pounds Tomatoes You will want to have a total of 12 cups of chopped tomatoes.

 - 6-7 tablespoons Bottled lemon juice MUST be bottled lemon juice.
 DO NOT use fresh lemon juice.

 - 6-7 Wide mouth canning lids MUST be new lids

 - Prepare your canner, jars, and lids.
 (See video.)